Table of Contents

 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 Most doctors recommend that you wait twelve weeks to start playing golf again.
-However, this is something that will depend on the individual patient.
-There are times that it could be longer than twelve weeks and others that could be closer to ten weeks.
+However, this is something that will depend on the individual.
+Sometimes, it could be longer than twelve weeks and others that could be closer to ten weeks.

 If you are eager to get out on the golf course, the key is to follow all recommendations from the surgeon.
-Do not over-extend yourself too early; go to physical therapy, do the stretches and follow all recommendations.
+Do not over-extend yourself too early; go to physical therapy, do stretches, and follow all your doctor’s advice.

 Enough studies have been done that these doctors know how to get you back out on the golf course again; all you need to do is listen!

-How To Work On Golf Game After Hip Replacement
+How to Work on Your Golf Game After a Hip Replacement

 I highly recommend investing in a few great golf books for the mental game.
 You can read through them and choose individual strategies that work best for you.
 In addition, you can work towards a mental approach that you will use the next time you can play golf.